News

 IMCA and OCIMF team up to improve OVID inspection system

-The International Marine Contractors Association (IMCA) and the Oil Companies International Marine Forum (OCIMF) have agreed to establish a joint committee to review, share and progress developments of the Offshore Vessel Inspection Database (OVID) system.
+The International Marine Contractors Association (IMCA) and the Oil Companies International Marine Forum (OCIMF) have agreed to establish a joint committee to review, share and progress developments of the Offshore Vessel Inspection Database (OVID) inspection system.

 The joint committee will discuss and review various elements of the system on an ongoing basis, to ensure continuous improvement.
 Elements to be reviewed include: